 We hung out with some cool guys on Mana: two Canadians (Kevin & Pete) and Steve, an ex-pat living in Christchurch.
 We walked around the island together and staged our very own crab race, as they were everywhere on the beach.
 The key is to make a circle, because they won’t go in the same direction.
 We’d gotten the idea from the hostel we were staying, which staged a crab race the night before.
 The one I purchased came in 2nd, oh well.

-On our third day, we went kayaking and the plan was to meet a group on the other side where there was a sand dune connecting Wayaleilei to another island.
+Then it was off to Wayaleilei Island in the Yasawa group.
+We took this massive boat and were flying along past several beautiful islands.
+Wayaleilei itself was the prettiest; beaches and forest at the base but with three huge volcanic rocks at the top.
+We spent the entire first day sleeping on a beach-front hammock.
+The food on this island was much better than on the Mana, and consisted of meat, fresh fruit, salads, and these tasteless potato-like roots.
+The next day was filled with rain, so we played cards with Anders from Sweden and Bob from NYC.On our third day, we went kayaking and the plan was to meet a group on the other side where there was a sand dune connecting Wayaleilei to another island.
 As we approached an area of rough surf, we naively thought we would be able to handle the waves and get a cheap thrill to boot.
 We did okay on the first few but they kept coming until one dumped us.
 The water was pretty shallow but we picked the absolute worst spot to get dumped: right in front of a "young" set of sharp lava rocks.
 Both of us suffered a number of abrasions on our legs and feet and getting back on the kayak was a literal pain.
 We took a much wider path from that point on and had our destination within eyesight.
 Unfortunately, there was a headwind and the current was going the opposite direction.
 We soon realized no matter how hard we paddled, we made little to no progress.
 We made a beeline to the nearest beach and got to see one of the local villages.
 It’s amazing how much poverty there is when the resorts are more expensive than Hawaii.
 However, we were told that most of the money is sent to the mainland to build schools and houses for those in the direst need.
 Fijians work six days a week, for $3FJ/hour ($2 US).
 Yet, they appeared to be very happy.
 After walking about two kms through yet more lava rocks, we finally met up with the other group (who had wisely taken the motorized escort).
 The sand dune was great, with waist-deep waves hitting us from two directions.
 And thankfully, they remembered to bring our lunches, and even picked up our kayak and tied it to the boat for the return trip.